honeycombio/refinery/config.md

 ## Refinery Logger

-### Section Name: `Logger`

-Configuration for logging.
+`Logger` contains configuration for logging.
 ### `Type`

 Type is the type of logger to use.

-Specifies where (and if) refinery sends logs.
+The setting specifies where (and if) Refinery sends logs.
 `none` means that logs are discarded.
-`honeycomb` means that logs will be forwarded to honeycomb as events according to the settings below.
+`honeycomb` means that logs will be forwarded to Honeycomb as events according to the set Logging settings.
-`stdout` means that logs will be written to stdout.
+`stdout` means that logs will be written to `stdout`.

 - Not eligible for live reload.
 - Type: `string`